NexusInstruments/Chronology/README.md

 TimeUtils
 =========
-A Wildstar LUA library to format localized date and objects
+A Wildstar LUA library to format localized date and time objects

 Usage
 =====